-The best thing one can do is prevent the problem by using a experienced bat service specialist.
+The best thing one can do to prevent the problem is to contact a experienced bat removal specialist.
 The Bug-Off wildlife technician will conduct a full inspection of your home to single-out problem areas, such as cracks or openings.
 It is important to keep the attic and basement lit at night to deter these creatures.
 Keep in mind that not dealing with this infestation could lead to a bigger infestation.
-Not to mention that bat urine can also corrode structures within a home given enough time.
+Not to mention that bat droppings can be toxic and spore when disrupted.

 Batproofing: Batproofing a structure is the most logical and biologically acceptable way to control bats.
 The objective is to rid the building of the colony permanently and exclusion is the only method that can guarantee this goal.
-This includes sealing all openings 3/8 inch or larger to prevent re-entry which will most commonly be the gable vents.
+This includes sealing all openings to prevent re-entry which will most commonly be the gable vents.

 Batproofing Time of Year: The best time to exclude a building for bats is either in late fall after the bats have left for hibernation, or early spring before the bats return.
 Exclusion performed May-September requires an empty attic to prevent trapping the bats inside.